cloud-agnost/agnost-website/blog/2023-07-09-why-we-are-developing-agnost.md

 > Streamlining Data Management

 Agnost simplifies data management by seamlessly **integrating with popular databases** such as MongoDB, PostgreSQL, MySQL, MSSQL, and more.
-It provides a unified interface and abstraction layer, allowing developers to interact with different database systems using a consistent API.
-Agnost's database integration enables efficient data storage, retrieval, and querying, saving developers valuable time and effort.
+You have the **flexibility to connect Agnost with your existing database or create a new one** based on your project requirements.
+Agnost's unified interface and abstraction layer allow developers to interact with different database systems using a consistent API, regardless of whether they connect to an existing database or create a new one.
+This versatility enables developers to seamlessly handle data storage, retrieval, and querying, regardless of their chosen database setup.

 ### Authentication